EbTech/Elo-MMR/README.md

-Instructions to refresh ratings:
+Instructions to compute ratings after installing Rust:
-- python3 crawl_CF.py
+- cd ranking/
-- Add output contest numbers and updated count to add_contests.txt
-- Update contest count in the assert of compute_ratings.rs
-- rustc -O compute_ratings.rs
-- ./compute_ratings
+- cargo run

+data/contest_ids.txt tells the program which contests to look for in cache/ You can populate the corresponding cache/ entries manually with your own contests.
+If the corresponding cache/ entry doesn't exist, the program searches Codeforces for it.